ZiyadAlbokhari/Project-2-Math-Quiz-Game/README.md

-# 🔢🧠 Math Game Challenge
+# 🔢🧠 Math Quiz Game

 Welcome to the **Math Game Challenge**!
 An interactive console application designed to test and improve your arithmetic skills.
 This project is built entirely in C++ to practice logical system design and data management.